CJC-1295 vs Sermorelin vs Ipamorelin — Growth Hormone Peptide Comparison

 |---|---|---|---|

-| Class | GHRH analog | GHRH analog (first 29 amino acids) | GHRP (Growth Hormone Releasing Peptide) |
+| Class | GHRH (growth hormone-releasing hormone) analog | GHRH analog (first 29 amino acids) | GHRP (growth hormone-releasing peptide) |

-| Receptor | GHRH receptor | GHRH receptor | GHS-R1a (ghrelin receptor) |
+| Receptor | GHRH receptor | GHRH receptor | GHS-R1a (the receptor ghrelin uses — separate from GHRH) |

 | Half-life (without DAC) | ~30 minutes | ~10–15 minutes | ~2 hours |

-| Half-life (with DAC) | ~6–8 days | N/A | N/A |
+| Half-life (with DAC) | ~6–8 days (DAC = drug affinity complex — a chemical modification that extends half-life) | N/A | N/A |

-| GH Pulse Pattern | Pulsatile (without DAC) or sustained (with DAC) | Pulsatile — mimics natural GHRH | Pulsatile — selective GH trigger |
+| GH Pulse Pattern | Pulsatile (released in waves rather than continuously) without DAC, or sustained with DAC | Pulsatile — mimics natural GHRH | Pulsatile — selective GH trigger |

 | Cortisol/Prolactin Effects | Minimal | Minimal | None — most selective GHRP studied |